ivymxu/predictive-market-analytics/README.md

 # Predictive Analytics for Market Trends and Trading Insights

 This project applies predictive analytics to understand market trends and inform trading strategies.
-Using logistic regression models and BI visualizations, it forecasts financial instrument demand and identifies behavioral patterns to support client-aligned strategies.
+Using logistic regression models, it forecasts financial instrument demand and identifies behavioral patterns to support client-aligned strategies.

 ## Features
 - Business Intelligence dashboard to visualize key market metrics